 Fundamentally this class describes how to create an operating system for managing yourself and your company.

-Understand what a successful Startup CEO really does
+- Emulate what a successful Startup CEO really does

-Understand the power of story telling and how to communicate your vision to all stakeholders
+- Grasp the power of story telling and how to communicate your vision to all stakeholders

-Know how to recruit, hire and retain the very best talent
+- Learn how to recruit, hire and retain the very best talent

-Know how to marshal financial resources and use them wisely through disciplined execution
+- Learn to marshal financial resources and use them wisely through disciplined execution

-Know how to manage your time and your priorities so you can effectively manage others
+- Learn how to manage your time and your priorities so you can effectively manage others

 Our team-based exercises allow for substantial interaction with other students and the opportunity to build a network of fellow startup CEOs from around the world.